UBC-DSCI/introduction-to-datascience/README.md

 #### General
 - 80 character line limit
+- `set.seed` once at the beginning of each chapter

 #### R code blocks
 - For R code block labels, use the format `##-[name with only alphanumeric +